conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 After choosing to index a topic, you will be able to see the state of the indexing process in the **Indexed Topics** tab.
 The table name will only become available when data starts to be indexed.

-The process gives into the:
+The process gives insight into the:

- - **Offset lag**: The difference between the latest message offset in the Kafka topic and the current offset of the consumer group, indicating how much data is yet to be processed.
+ - **Offset lag**: The difference between the latest message offset in the Kafka topic and the current offset of the consumer group, indicating how much data is yet to be processed
- - **Time lag**: The delay between the timestamp of the latest message in the Kafka topic and the time when the message was indexed, reflecting processing latency.
+ - **Time lag**: The delay between the timestamp of the latest message in the Kafka topic and the time when the message was indexed, reflecting processing latency
- - **Indexed count**: The total number of messages successfully indexed into the database table from the Kafka topic.
+ - **Indexed count**: The total number of messages successfully indexed into the database table from the Kafka topic

 ![Conduktor SQL Index Status](img/conduktor-sql-index-status.png)